llm-edge/hal-9100/examples/hello-world-code-interpreter-mixtral-nodejs/README.md

 >Based on your specified capital investment range of $10K to $1B, I recommend considering investing in StartupB.
 It has a revenue of $600,000, capital raised of $1.5M, a growth rate of 0.3, and is in Series B funding round.
 Investor Y is the investor for this startup.
 ## What did happen?

-In `quickstart.js`, we're creating a VC assistant using the Open Source Assistants API.
+In `quickstart.js`, we're creating a VC assistant using HAL-9100.
 Here's a step-by-step breakdown:

 1. **Setup**: We import the necessary modules and initialize the OpenAI SDK with the local server as base URL.